 Generating Inversion Table

-The programming exercise is from TAoCP, Vol3, 5.1.1 – 6:
+This programming exercise comes from TAoCP, Vol 3, Section 5.1.1 – 6:

 Design an algorithm that computes the inversion table b1,b2bn corresponding to a given permutation a1a2an of 1,2,,n, where the running time is essentially proportional to n logn on typical computers.